Table Array in VLOOKUP Function

 The VLOOKUP (vertical lookup) functionVLOOKUP (vertical Lookup) FunctionThe VLOOKUP excel function searches for a particular value and returns a corresponding match based on a unique identifier.
 A unique identifier is uniquely associated with all the records of the database.
 For instance, employee ID, student roll number, customer contact number, seller email address, etc., are unique identifiers. in Excel looks up a piece of information or value from one column of a table array or dataset and extracts it.
 Then, it returns some corresponding value or information from another.

-VLOOKUP in Excel is a built-in function and is named so because the formula looks for value and searches it vertically down a specific column.
-It stops as soon as it finds that value and looks to the right of that value in a column that we specify.
+VLOOKUP in Excel is a built-in function named because the formula searches for value and searches it vertically down a specific column.
+It stops when it finds that value and looks to the right in a specified column.

-The function needs value or arguments in order to run.
-On creating an HLOOKUP or VLOOKUP function in Excel, we enter a range of cells as one of the arguments.
-This range is called the Vlookup table array argument.
+The function needs value or arguments to run.
+For example, in creating an HLOOKUPHLOOKUPHlookup is a referencing worksheet function that finds and matches the value from a row rather than a column using a reference.
+Hlookup stands for horizontal lookup, in which we search for data in rows horizontally. or VLOOKUP function in Excel, we enter a range of cells as one of the arguments.
+This range is called the table_array argument.

 The VLOOKUP function syntax has the following arguments:

 - lookup_value: Required.
 It represents the value we want to look for in the first column of a table or dataset.

 - table_array: Required.
 It represents the dataset or data array that is to be searched.

 - col_index_num: Required.
 It represents the integer specifying the column number of the table_array that we want to return a value from